 Atlanta boasts a very reasonable cost of living, particularly in comparison to other major cities like LA and NYC.
 Homes can be found on fairly large lots and the cost of building isn’t as high.
-Renting is also a popular housing choice for residents, with apartment rentals averaging $1,500 per month.
-The affordable housing cost coupled with the promising career growth has people flocking to the metro area by the thousands.
+Renting is also a popular housing choice for residents.
+Apartment rentals average around $1,800 per month.
+Atlanta’s ample greenspace also makes for pleasant natural living despite an urban environment.

 Atlanta is also home to the third-most Fortune 500 companies in America.
-Sixteen of the 18 Fortune 500 company headquarters based in Georgia can be found in metro Atlanta, including Mercedes-Benz, Home Depot, UPS, Coca-Cola, Delta Airlines and Aflac.
-Each year, Millennials flock to Atlanta to join its major industries: agribusiness, energy, film, aerospace and more.
-The film industry in particular is responsible for over 90,000 jobs in the state.
+Sixteen of the eighteen Fortune 500 company headquarters based in Georgia can be found in metro Atlanta.
+These include Coca-Cola, Delta Airlines, Mercedes-Benz, Home Depot, UPS, and Aflac.

 The number of total year-over-year crimes in Atlanta is also on the decline.
 Other large metro areas such as Memphis, Oakland and Detroit all have significantly higher crime rates.